Umuzi-org/ACN-syllabus/content/projects/tilde-mockups/volunteer-dashboard/_index.md

 ### Getting people over the line

-If a project has been marked as competent by learner, but a staff member thinks it is not yet competent then that means:
+If a project has been marked as competent by learners, but a staff member thinks it is not yet competent then that means:

 - the learner has already put in good effort so the pairing session will be fun and smooth
 - there is a knowledge gap that needs to be filled, the learner in question and the reviewers all dont know what competent looks like and could use some support.